moechofe/lowresrmx/asset.dev/manual.md

 Users can print the current stack using the [debugger `TRACE` command](#dbg-trace).

+---

+    GOSUB ...
+    ...
+    RETURN label

+This form will go to the `label` and empty [the stack](#stack-sub-routine-and-return) at the same time.

 #### `ON GOTO`<br>`ON GOSUB`

     ON value GOTO label0[, label1...]